Machine Guarding: Different Types Of Machine Guards

 Several types of machine guards can be used to protect workers from injuries.
 Some of the most common types of machine guards include:

 A fixed guard is a physical barrier that prevents a person from coming into contact with dangerous moving parts.
-The guard may be shaped to fit the machine quite closely (enclosing guard), or it may be more like a fence around the machine (perimeter guard).
+The guard may be shaped to fit the machine quite closely (enclosing guard) or more like a fence around the machine (perimeter guard).
 It may have openings (e.g., to allow raw material to be fed into a machine), but these must be designed so that it is impossible to reach in and contact dangerous parts (distance guard).

 A fixed guard has no moving parts and should, by its design, prevent access to the dangerous parts of the machinery.
 It must be of robust construction and sufficient to withstand the stresses of the process and environmental conditions.
 If visibility or free airflow (e.g., for cooling) is necessary, this must be allowed for in the design and construction of the guard.
 If the guard can be opened or removed, this must only be possible with the aid of a tool.